spiralhalo/LumiLights/README.md

 Once you have the latest version of Canvas installed, grab the latest release of [Lumi Lights PBR](https://github.com/spiralhalo/LumiLightsPBR/releases) and [Lumi Lights PBR Ext](https://github.com/spiralhalo/LumiPBRExt/releases) and put them in your resource packs folder.
 Enable them like regular resource pack and make sure to put Lumi Lights above Canvas default resource pack.

 ## License
-Lumi Lights is released under the GNU Lesser General Public License version 3.0 without any warranty.
+Lumi Lights is released without any warranty under the GNU Lesser General Public License version 3.0.
 See the files `COPYING` and `COPYING.LESSER` for license terms.
 You may also obtain a copy of the license at https://www.gnu.org/licenses/lgpl-3.0.html